OWASP/www-project-ontology-driven-threat-modeling-framework/index.md

 ## What is OdTM?

-OWASP ontology-driven threat modelling (OdTM) framework is a set of means for implementation of an ontological approach into automatic threat modelling of computer systems.
+OWASP Ontology-driven Threat Modelling (OdTM) framework is a set of means for implementation of an ontological approach into automatic threat modelling of computer systems.